TomMelt/mdb/mdb/README-FB.md

 Now you can try running the server (which is very manual atm)

+I run the commands from the same directory as the `exchange_server.py` file

 1. in the 1st window/pane run `python exchange_server.py`
-2. in the 2nd window/pane run `python python debug_server.py`
+2. in the 2nd window/pane run `python debug_server.py`
 3. finally in the 3rd pane run `python client.py` (you can keep re-running this command as many times as you like)

 The final command should output the gdb version.
 I get the following output: